ipspace/netlab/docs/dev/devices.md

 Use existing configuration templates and module description to figure out which settings your templates should support.

 For every configuration module you add, update the module's `supported_on` list in `netsim/topology-defaults.yml` to indicate that the configuration module is supported by the network device.
-The list of supported devices is used by the **netsim create** command to ensure the final lab topology doesn't contain unsupported/unimplemented module/device combinations.
+The list of supported devices is used by the **netlab create** command to ensure the final lab topology doesn't contain unsupported/unimplemented module/device combinations.

 ## Adding an Existing Device to a New Virtualization Provider

-To add a device that is already supported by *netsim-tools* to a new virtualization environment follow these steps:
+To add a device that is already supported by *netlab* to a new virtualization environment follow these steps:

 * Get or build a Vagrant box or container image.
 * Add the [image/box/container name](device-box.md#adding-new-device-settings) for the new virtualization provider to system settings.